kubernetes-sigs/cluster-api-provider-packet/README.md

 If you _really_ want to deploy manually, rather than using `clusterctl`, do the following.
 This assumes that you have generated the yaml files as required.

-1. Ensure you have a cluster running
+1. Ensure you have a bootstrap cluster running
-1. Edit the `provider-components.yaml` to update the secret at the very end with the real values for the project ID and API key
+1. Run `./generate-yaml.sh` per the instructions above
 1. Deploy the manager controller: `kubectl apply -f provider-components.yaml`
 1. Deploy the cluster: `kubectl apply -f cluster.yaml`
 1. Deploy the machines: `kubectl apply -f machines.yaml`
 1. Deploy the addons: `kubectl apply -f addons.yaml`
+1. Create a `kubeconfig` file for the workload cluster
+1. "Pivot" to the workload cluster by switching to the new kubeconfig: `export KUBECONFIG=kubeconfig`
+1. Reapply all of the components: `kubectl apply -f provider-components.yaml cluster.yaml machines.yaml addons.yaml`
+1. Shut down the bootstrap cluster, if desired

 Note that, unlike `clusterctl`, this method will not take care of the following:

 * create a bootstrap cluster
-* inject the actual secret values
 * pivot the control from the bootstrap cluster to the newly started cluster
 * remove the bootstrap cluster